achim-k/go-vebt/README.md

 Go implementation of Van Emde Boas tree data structure.
 The implementation was part of a project for "advanced data structures" class at Seoul National University.

 ## Features
-The implemented Van Emde Boas tree data structure supports the following operations:
+The implemented Van Emde Boas tree data structure supports the following core operations:

 * Insert
 * Delete